Follow these instructions to install, build, and verify the backend system.

 Wrap Up

-XVI.
 Create Initial Account

 If you intend to use the web portal and a mail server, skip this step and proceed to web portal installation and setup.